 History of Park Ridge Country Club

-The swimming pool complex was originally introduced to the Club in 1958.
-As a member favorite, it was remodeled in 2001 updating the facility with a new pool and an expanded sun deck and snack area.
+A swimming pool complex that was first considered in the 1920s became part of the club in 1958.
+It was remodeled in 2001 with a new pool and an extended sun deck and snack area.

 As reflected in our Mission Statement, we plan to continue what our founders began in 1906:

 “PRCC creates a lifetime of memories through a diverse social and sports experience